gloryknight/cyan_audit/doc/cyanaudit.md

   exporting old logs and removing them from the database.
 However, it can also be used to back up the logs you have not yet exported, even if you are not ready to delete them.
-This will allow you to restore these tables in the event of a database crash, since your regular pg_dump backups will not catch these tables as they are owned by the extension.
+This will allow you to restore these tables in the event of a database crash, since your regular `pg_dump` backups will not catch these tables as they are owned by the extension.

         Usage: cyanaudit_dump.pl -m months_to_keep [ options ... ]
         Options:
           -d db      Connect to database by given Name -U user    Connect to database as given User -h host    Connect to database on given Host -p port    Connect to database on given Port -a         Back up All audit tables
           -c         Clobber (overwrite) existing files.
 Default is to skip these.
           -r         Remove table from database once it has been archived -z         gzip output file
           -o dir     Output directory (default current directory)

-  If you'd like to use the script to ensure that all of your tables are backed up into files in /var/lib/pgsql/backups, as well as to remove logs over 6 months old, you can run it every day as follows:
+  If you'd like to use the script to ensure that all of your tables are backed up into files in `/var/lib/pgsql/backups`, as well as to remove logs over 6 months old, you can run it every day as follows:

         cyanaudit_dump.pl -a -r -m 6 -z -o /var/lib/pgsql/backups